compciv/stash/README.md

 "This Land is Your Land" by Woody Guthrie comes from the [Internet Archive Woody Guthrie collection](https://archive.org/details/WoodyGuthrieSongs)

 The Chopin pieces come from the [Musopen Project](https://archive.org/details/musopen-chopin)

+While some versions of the "Rosie the Riveter" poster are private works under copyright, the [best known -- by Howard Miller -- is in the public domain](https://en.wikipedia.org/wiki/Rosie_the_Riveter#/media/File:We_Can_Do_It!.jpg).